 The financial assumptions used in making the valuations are shown in the Appendix of this report.
 Assumptions concerning future experience are needed for computing employer contribution rates.
 As time passes and actual experience develops, assumed and actual experiences are compared.
 From time to time one or more of the assumptions about the future are changed by the Board after consulting with the actuary.
-The assumptions used in performing the 2023 valuations were adopted by the Board in conjunction with a five-year experience investigation for the period ending February 29, 2020.
+All actuarial assumptions used in this report are reasonable for the purposes of this valuation.
+The combined effect of the assumptions is expected to have no significant bias (i.e., not significantly optimistic or pessimistic).
+All actuarial assumptions and the actuarial cost method used in this valuation follow the guidance in the applicable Actuarial Standards of Practice.
+The assumptions used in performing the 2024 valuations were adopted by the Board in conjunction with a five-year experience investigation for the period ending February 29, 2020.